What are Amphetamines?

 - Ecstasy, MDMA, Molly

-However, while they are legally used by millions of people, there are also many who abuse the drugs as well.
+However, while they are legally used by millions of people, there are also many who abuse drugs as well.
 Prescription amphetamines could be abused on their own, but illegal street drugs can also be used such as methamphetamine which is the ‘street’ version of these prescriptions and much more potent.
-Back in the seventies and eighties the use of amphetamines was popular amount young people.
+Back in the seventies and eighties, the use of amphetamines was popular among young people.
 Speed or black beauties in a pill form were often used as a stimulant.

 Use of Amphetamines